 - Agility competence involves cultivating the mindsets, behaviours and generative skills necessary to respond to the unexpected and unplanned.
 As well as being safely disruptive in the discovery and design phases of innovation to generate new developments and innovative breakthroughs from emerging trends.

 - Agility capacity is about cultivating the emotional, visceral & cognitive abilities to flow and flourish with uncertainty and volatility.

 - Agility confidence is about cultivating the self-efficacy to trust their own, and others’ judgments, competence and capacity to be effective in changing contexts.

 Who is an innovative and agile leader or coach?

-Someone who knows how to be present to, see and respond to (complex adaptive systems) the unexpected and the unplanned (complexity), and shift their way of being, thinking and doing (applying multiple intelligences) to emerge possibilities, opportunities and solve problems generatively.
+Someone who knows how to be present to, see and respond to (complex adaptive systems) the unexpected and the unplanned (complexity).
+To then develop innovation agility, that shifts their way of being, thinking and doing (applying multiple intelligences) to emerge possibilities, opportunities and solve problems generatively.

 - Accelerates the innovation process.

 - Reduces the resistance factors and risks inherent in change and innovation.